Giwi/Sparkjava-Beers/step-05/README.md

 ## Our initialization is ugly

 Initializing the beers in the `Beer` class is not a nice way to do it, it's even one of the worse ways.
 In this step we are going to replace that procedure with a SQL database.
 If you already have a SQL database (MySQL, MariaDB...) in your computer, you can use it.
 If not, we are explaining here an alternative way using an embedded java database: [h2](http://www.h2database.com/).

 Let's begin by adding the H2 dependency to our `build.gradle` and then executing `gradle eclipse`:

 		dependencies {
-		 	compile group: 'com.sparkjava', name: 'spark-core', version: '2.1' compile group: 'com.google.code.gson', name: 'gson', version: '2.3.1' compile group: 'com.h2database', name: 'h2', version: '1.4.185'
+		 	compile group: 'com.sparkjava', name: 'spark-core', version: '2.3' compile group: 'com.google.code.gson', name: 'gson', version: '2.4' compile 'com.h2database:h2:1.4.190'
 		}

 We are going to use [h2](http://www.h2database.com/) as an *in-memory* database, i.e. a database where the data isn't written on disk, it remains in memory and when the application is shut down all the data is lost.
 With this configuration, we need a way to initialize the database at each restart of the application, we are creating an utility `BeerInitialize` class with a `initBeerDb` method:

 `BeersAPI.java`